 Leave period

 Parental leave in Sweden can be taken as a continuous period or split into parts until the child turns 12 years old.
 Parents also have the option to take partial leave, allowing them to reduce their working hours.
-Please note that a new regalements has been made for children born after 1 of January 2014, the parent can only save 96 days from the day the child has turned 4 years old.
-For twins the parent can save in total 132 days.
+For children born after January 1, 2014, only 96 days can be saved after the child turns 4 (132 days for twins).

 Salary

-For the first 390 days of leave, parents are paid approximatley 80% of their salary, up to a ceiling.
-For the remaining 90 days, a lower flat rate is provided, and parents with low or no income receive a minimum guaranteed amount.
+For the first 390 days of leave, parents are paid approximately 80% of their salary, up to a ceiling.
+For the remaining 90 days, a lower flat rate applies, and parents with low or no income receive a minimum guaranteed amount.

 Additionally, parents can take up to 120 days per year to care for a sick child, with compensation at about 80% of their income.
 Fathers or the other parent in same-sex couples are entitled to 10 days of leave in connection with the birth or adoption of a child.